jaymutuku/gatsby-netlify-blog/content/2020-05-15-autostart-docker-containers/index.md

 ![Database Connection Error](./autostart-img-1.png)

-Simply because we have not started docker service hence the postgres container is not up and running.
+Simply because we have not started docker-compose service hence the postgres container is not up and running.

 You may want to start some of your containers at system boot.These are some of the applications that you use frequently and therefore you wish that everytime you are interacting with them, they are up and running!